GMRES-Accelerated ADMM for Quadratic Objectives: Explaining Convergence in Iterations

 Earlier in the introduction, we presented a comparison of ADMM and ADMM-GMRES for 1000 random trials.
 These problems were generated using the following algorithm.

-\begin{algor} Input: dimension parameters $n$, $m\le n$, $\ell\le m$ and conditioning parameter $s>0$. \\ Output: random data matrices $D\in\S^{n}$, $A\in\R^{m\times n}$, $B\in\R^{m\times\ell}$ satisfying Assumption~\ref{ass:regularity}. \begin{enumerate} \item Select the singular vectors $U_{A},U_{B},U_{D},V_{A},V_{B}$ i.i.d. uniformly from their respective orthogonal groups. \item Select the singular values $\Sigma_{A},\Sigma_{B},\Sigma_{D}$ i.i.d. from the log-normal distribution $\sim\mathrm{exp}(0,s^{2})$. \item Output $A=U_{A}\Sigma_{A}V_{A}^{T}$, $B=U_{B}\Sigma_{B}V_{B}^{T}$, and $D=U_{D}\Sigma_{D}U_{D}^{T}$. \end{enumerate} \end{algor}
+\begin{algor} Input: dimension parameters $n$, $\ell\le n$, $m\le\ell$ and conditioning parameter $s>0$. \\ Output: random data matrices $D\in\S^{n}$, $A\in\R^{\ell\times n}$, $B\in\R^{\ell\times m}$ satisfying Assumption~\ref{ass:regularity}. \begin{enumerate} \item Select the singular vectors $U_{A},U_{B},U_{D},V_{A},V_{B}$ i.i.d. uniformly from their respective orthogonal groups. \item Select the singular values $\Sigma_{A},\Sigma_{B},\Sigma_{D}$ i.i.d. from the log-normal distribution $\sim\mathrm{exp}(0,s^{2})$. \item Output $A=U_{A}\Sigma_{A}V_{A}^{T}$, $B=U_{B}\Sigma_{B}V_{B}^{T}$, and $D=U_{D}\Sigma_{D}U_{D}^{T}$. \end{enumerate} \end{algor}

-More specifically, the dimension parameters $n,m,\ell$ were uniformly sampled from $n=1000$, $m\in\{1,\ldots,n\}$, and $\ell\in\{1,\ldots,m\}$, and the log-standard-deviation is swept within the range $s\in[0,2]$.
+More specifically, the dimension parameters $n,\ell,m$ were uniformly sampled from $n=1000$, $\ell\in\{1,\ldots,n\}$, and $m\in\{1,\ldots,\ell\}$, and the log-standard-deviation is swept within the range $s\in[0,2]$.
 Both algorithms are tasked with solving the equation to a relative residual of $\epsilon=10^{-6}$.
 ADMM fails to converge within 100,000 iterations for 49 of the problems, while ADMM-GMRES converges on all of the problems.

-To verify whether Theorem~\ref{thm:disk_seg_conv} is sufficient to explain the $O(\kappa^{1/4})$ behavior seen in these 1000 random problems, we plot the distribution of $\delta$ and $\kappa_{X}$ with respect to $\kappa$ in Figure~\ref{fig:thm_stats}a and Figure~\ref{fig:thm_stats}c.
+To verify whether Theorem~\ref{thm:disk_seg_conv} is sufficient to explain the $O(\kappa^{1/4})$ behavior seen in these 1000 random problems, we plot the distribution of $\delta$ and $\kappa_{X}$ with respect to $\kappa$ in Fig.~\ref{fig:thm_stats}a and Fig.~\ref{fig:thm_stats}c.
 The smallest value of $\delta$ is 0.06, with mean and median both around 0.6.
 The largest value of $\kappa_{X}$ is 775, with mean and median both around 50.
 These are both relatively modest, and as predicted by Theorem~\ref{thm:disk_seg_conv}, ADMM-GMRES converges in $O(\kappa^{1/4})$ iterations.

-The associated cumulative probability distributions are shown in Figure~\ref{fig:thm_stats}b and Figure~\ref{fig:thm_stats}d.
+The associated cumulative probability distributions are shown in Fig.~\ref{fig:thm_stats}b and Fig.~\ref{fig:thm_stats}d.
 An exponentially decaying probability tail for both quantities can be observed.
 The rapid roll-off in probability tail is a signature trait for \emph{concentration-of-measure} type results.
-In the case of $\delta$, consider the following bound. \begin{lem} Define $K(\beta)$, $Q$, $P$ as in (\ref{eq:Kdef}).
+In the case of $\delta$, consider the following bound. \begin{lemma} Define $K(\beta)$, $Q$, $P$ as in (\ref{eq:Kdef}).
 Then